 Figure 2: Update Integration

-There are 4 tabs in the screen - SMTP server settings, Template Editor, Mentions Template Editor and Templates Preview.
+There are four tabs on the screen - SMTP server settings, Template Editor, Mentions Template Editor, and Templates Preview.
 The open tab displayed in the edit screen will be underlined in blue.

 Email Template Tags